-16 The italicized words cn and det-ind here mean the type of these two feature structures.
+$^{17}$ The italicized words cn and det-ind here mean the type of these two feature structures.

-17 This bidirectional selection is motivated by both syntactic and semantic reason too.
+&lt;sup>18This bidirectional selection is motivated by both syntactic and semantic reason too.
 For syntactic motivations in English, see Pollard and Sag (1994), Van Eynde (2006, 2007) and Kim and Sells (2009).
 For the semantic motivations in Korean, see Kim (2006).

-18 The head-specifier phrase and head-modifier phrase are subtypes of the head-functor phrase in which the nonhead functor (specifier and modifier) selects the head expression (see Van Eynde 2007 and Kim and Sells 2009).
+&lt;sup>19The head-specifier construction and head-modifier construction are subtypes of the head-functor construction in which the nonhead functor (specifier and modifier) selects the head expression.
 Just like the traditional X-bar system, the grammar here also assumes there are other well-formed phrases such as head-complement and head-modifier phrases.
 See Kim (2004) for the other well-formed phrases in Korean.